vickmuir/Backup/how-do-i-re-register-evault.md

 4. Select **Vault Settings**.

 5. Click **Reregister**.

-6. Complete:
+6. Complete the form by entering the following information:
   - Vault name
   - Vault address
-  - Account
+  - Account <br/>**Note**: "Account" is the equivalent of the "Account Name" in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Typically, it looks like "SLE[account ID]"
   - User name
-  - Password. <br/>
+  - Password
-  **Note**: "Account" is the equivalent of the "Account Name" in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-Typically, it looks like "SLE[account ID]"

-7. Click **Load Computers** and select which computers you want to load.
+7. Click **Load Computers**, and select which computers you want to load.

 8. Click **Save Changes**.

-9. Refresh Website to restore previous backup jobs.
+9. Refresh website to restore previous backup jobs.

 10. Synchronize each backup job to restore safeset history.

-11. If the the backup jobs were created using an encryption password, you must enter the encryption password to restore data or continue with backups.
+11. If the backup jobs were created by using an encryption password, you must enter the encryption password to restore data or continue with backups.

-12. Click **Close** and you're all done.
+12. Click **Close**.